rackerlabs/docs-cloud-identity/api-docs/getting-started/concepts.rst

 Roles can be assigned to users, groups, or tenants automatically based on organization security policy.
 An administrator can view, manage, and update role configuration and assignments as required.
-Only Identity service service administrators can create new roles.
+Only Identity service administrators can create new roles.

 Identity service supports two types of roles: